Tucker29/hello-world/English_1.md

 memento: sth received or give to as a reminder of sth.
 frisky:
 feity:
 amplify: to expand sth, like a statement;  to increase amount/importance.

+- 电影《阿甘正传》:
+  >It makes me look like a duck in the water.
+  >You have to put the past behind you before you can move on.
+  >I'm a man of my word.
+  >Nothing just happens, it's all part of a plan.
+  >Have you ever given any thought to your future.

 ## 2018.11.18
 malnutrition: lack of nutrition.